It's The Little Things That Hold Us Back

 When a contractor can mark up a set of drawings, scan it to the cloud, and share it immediately with every sub on the job site, in real-time… how can anyone else possibly compete with that?
 Ask yourself who you would rather work with; the contractor who can do what I just described, or the guy who makes you go back to the print shop to pay for and pick up the corrected pages?

 We sarcastically make jokes like “build a better mousetrap”, “reinvent the wheel” and “the best thing since sliced bread”, but if you aren’t doing those things, the joke is on you!
 We lie to ourselves and say we can’t afford it, or we don’t need it, and that is all the justification we need.

 What is the real cost?
 Did you know there are still companies who pay employees to waste their time?
-I see offices where they print on one side of the paper, put it back in the paper tray and print on the other side of the paper because the “duplexing” printer cost $100 more.
+I see offices where they print on one side of the paper, put it back in the paper tray, and print on the other side of the paper because the “duplexing” printer costs $100 more.

 Here’s my point; What is your time worth to you?
 Day after day, people make buying decisions on printing systems based on “it prints, scans, copies, and faxes, so get the cheapest one and let’s get back to work”.
 The same goes for the business card; “we need cards, order them online… don’t get the gloss finish, it costs more”.

 Everything has a cost – either time or money.
 If you haven’t heard my podcast called Money – is it a reason or an excuse, give it a listen by clicking here.
 If you buy the bargain, it’s inefficient and ineffective.
 It doesn’t put you in control.
 A business card can get lost, folded, used as a toothpick, or a wedge to fix a wobbly table, long before it ever gets to the prospect's contact list.
 In fact, it will likely sit on a dresser or a desk for a few months before someone finally throws it away to make room for more pocket fodder.